 Get help in North Carolina with paying your utility bills and saving money.
 The two main programs are the Low Income Energy Assistance Program, also known as LIEAP, as well as weatherization.
 Both of them are paid for by the federal government.
+Find how to apply for free LIEAP grants for paying utility bills and conservation below.
 The two resources are often combined and offered as a package in order to provide the most benefit to qualified low income families and seniors.

 There are two main components of the North Carolina Low Income Energy Assistance Program (LIEAP).
 A onetime payment can be made for paying regular utility bills, and there is also a Crisis Intervention Program.
 Assistance can help eligible households pay a portion of their air conditioning and/or heating bills.
 Funds are paid out on a first come, first serve basis, and LIEAP operates until all funds are used up.

 Initially, only households containing a senior citizen (someone over the age of 60) or disabled member can apply for help, and this usually starts around November.
 Stop by or call your Division of Aging and Adult Services office or community action agency.
 After that group applies, any other qualified low income household can be served.
 Individuals need to be a US citizen, meet low income levels, be responsible for paying bills, and there may be other conditions.

 The Crisis Intervention Program is part of LIEAP, and it may be able to assist those with an emergency, such as an upcoming disconnection or if they run out of fuel.
 The main goal of the North Carolina CIP component of the program is to help families stay cool in the summer or warm in the winter.
 So grants are paid out, as by addressing these emergencies it can potentially reduce the risk of safety and health problems that people may be faced with if their utilities are shut off.
 Some residents may be at risk for a life threatening illness or even death if home or apartment is too cold in the winter, or too hot.